SimiaCryptus/qqn-optimizer/docs/paper/combined.md

    - L-BFGS-Aggressive: Unmatched efficiency on convex problems

 5. **Conservative Settings Fail**: Conservative variants (L-BFGS-Conservative, Trust Region-Conservative) consistently underperform with 5% success rates, suggesting aggressive line search is crucial.

+## The Benchmarking and Reporting Framework

+### Methodological Contributions

+Our benchmarking framework represents a significant methodological advance in optimization algorithm evaluation:

+1. **Tournament-Style Evaluation**: The two-phase system separates efficiency measurement (for convergers) from best-effort comparison (for non-convergers), providing a complete performance picture that traditional single-metric approaches miss.

+2. **Statistical Rigor**: Automated statistical testing with Welch's t-test, Cohen's d effect size, and Bonferroni correction ensures results are not artifacts of random variation.
+The framework generates comprehensive statistical comparison matrices that reveal true performance relationships.

+3. **Reproducibility Infrastructure**: Fixed seeds, deterministic algorithms, and automated report generation eliminate common sources of irreproducibility in optimization research.
+All results can be regenerated with a single command.

+4. **Multi-Format Reporting**: The system generates:
+   - **Markdown reports** with embedded visualizations for web viewing
+   - **LaTeX documents** ready for academic publication
+   - **CSV files** for further statistical analysis
+   - **Detailed per-run logs** for debugging and deep analysis

+### Insights Enabled by the Framework
+The comprehensive reporting revealed patterns invisible to traditional evaluation:

+1. **Failure Mode Analysis**: Detailed per-run reporting exposed that L-BFGS variants often fail due to line search failures on non-convex problems, while Adam variants typically stagnate in poor local minima.
+2. **Convergence Behavior Patterns**: Visualization of all runs revealed that QQN variants exhibit more consistent convergence trajectories, while gradient descent methods show high variance across runs.
+3. **Problem Family Effects**: Automatic problem classification and family-wise analysis revealed that optimizer performance clusters strongly by problem type, challenging the notion of universal optimizers.
+4. **Statistical vs Practical Significance**: The framework's dual reporting of p-values and effect sizes revealed cases where statistically significant differences have negligible practical impact (e.g., 10 vs 12 function evaluations on Sphere).

+### Framework Design Decisions
+Several design choices proved crucial for meaningful evaluation:

+1. **Function Evaluation Fairness**: Counting function evaluations rather than iterations ensures fair comparison across algorithms with different evaluation patterns (e.g., line search vs trust region).
+2. **Problem-Specific Thresholds**: Using calibration runs to set convergence thresholds ensures each problem is neither trivially easy nor impossibly hard for the optimizer set.
+3. **Championship Mode**: This innovation allows focused comparison of best performers per problem, reducing computational cost while maintaining statistical validity.
+4. **Hierarchical Reporting**: The multi-level report structure (summary → problem-specific → detailed per-run) allows both quick overview and deep investigation.

+### Limitations and Extensions
+While comprehensive, the framework has limitations that suggest future extensions:

+1. **Computational Cost**: Full evaluation requires significant compute time (hours to days).
+Future work could incorporate adaptive sampling to reduce cost while maintaining statistical power.
+2. **Problem Selection Bias**: Our 27-problem suite, while diverse, may not represent all optimization landscapes.
+The framework's extensibility allows easy addition of new problems.
+3. **Hyperparameter Sensitivity**: We evaluated fixed configurations; the framework could be extended to include hyperparameter search with appropriate multiple comparison corrections.
+4. **Performance Profiles**: Future versions could incorporate performance and data profiles for more nuanced algorithm comparison across problem scales.

+### Impact on Optimization Research
+This benchmarking framework addresses several chronic issues in optimization research:

+1. **Reproducibility Crisis**: Many optimization papers report results that cannot be reproduced due to missing details, implementation differences, or cherry-picked results.
+Our framework ensures complete reproducibility.
+2. **Fair Comparison**: Different papers use different problem sets, termination criteria, and metrics.
+Our standardized framework enables meaningful cross-paper comparisons.
+3. **Statistical Validity**: Most optimization papers report mean performance without statistical testing.
+Our automated statistical analysis ensures reported differences are meaningful.
+4. **Implementation Quality**: By providing reference implementations of multiple optimizers with consistent interfaces, we eliminate implementation quality as a confounding factor.

+The framework's modular design encourages extension: researchers can easily add new optimizers, problems, or analysis methods while maintaining compatibility with the existing infrastructure.
+We envision this becoming a standard tool for optimization algorithm development and evaluation.

 ## When to Use QQN